Composable Verification in the Circuit-Model via Magic-Blindness: Preliminaries

 \subsection{Notations}

-\begin{itemize} \item Bit strings $\a$ are in bold, with subscript $a_i$ is accessing the $i-$th bit, and $|\a|$ denoting its size.
-Concatenation is denoted by $||$. \item Unitaries are in $\C$ font, application on quantum state is $\C[\rho] = \C\rho\C^\dagger$ \item Unitary with index means that on the unspecified indices, it values to the identity. \item For a tensor product $\E$ of $n$ unitaries, let $[\E]_i$ denote the $i-$th unitary of the tensor product ($i\leq n$). \item We write the set of angles multiples of $\pi/2$, $\Theta=\{0, \pi/2, \pi, 3\pi/2\}$ \end{itemize}
+\begin{itemize} \item Bit strings $\a$ are in bold, with subscript $a_i$ denoting the $i$-th bit, and $|\a|$ denoting their length.
+Concatenation is denoted by $||$. \item Sans-serif font is for unitaries like $\C$, and the application to a quantum state is $\C[\rho] = \C\rho\C^\dagger$; compositions are written with $\circ$. \item Typewriter font is for state labels, like the $\ket\Xlabel = \ket+$ state because $\ket+$ is a $+1$-eigenstate of the Pauli operator $\X$.
+We also label the magic state for the $\T$-gate as $\ket\Tlabel=\T\ket+$ (see later). \item Quantum circuits are sequences of instructions, specified by composition of unitaries like $C=\C_2\circ\C_1$, and end with computational basis measurement of all the qubits. \item A unitary with an index means that it applies the identity on the unspecified indices.
+For instance, $\X_n$ is the Pauli $\X$ applied on the $n$-th qubit.
+An exception in the paper holds for $\C_i$ and $\F_i$, where the index $i$ refers to layers in the circuit, numbered from $1$ to $t$.
+This will be made explicit later. \item For a tensor product $\E$ of $n$ unitaries, let $[\E]_i$ denote the $i$-th unitary of the tensor product ($i\leq n$). \item We write the set of angle multiples of $\pi/2$ as $\Theta=\{0, \pi/2, \pi, 3\pi/2\}$. \item For a set $S$, writing $s\gets\$ S$ means that $s$ is sampled uniformly at random from $S$. \end{itemize}